menu icon

 This hearty root veggie soup is filling and can be enjoyed as a meal, especially if you serve it with garlic bread, spinach bread, sun dried tomato bread or breadsticks.
 You could also:

 Yes, you can!
-I wanted this soup to be somewhere between chunky and smooth so I only used a potato masher to break up the larger vegetables.
-This thickened it naturally but the soup still retained some texture.
+I wanted my vegan root vegetable soup to be somewhere between chunky and smooth so I only used a potato masher to break up the larger vegetables.
+This thickened it naturally but the soup still retained lots of texture.

 You can go ahead and puree it though I recommend trying the potato masher method first.
 You might like it!